OctopusDeploy/blog/blog/2017-11/octopus-v4-create-deployments.md

 In the image below, the _Preview and Customize_ separator forms the Equator.

-Everything in the North relates to _all_ deployments that will be created.
+The North is where you select _where_ the release will be deployed (Environments and Tenants).
+It also allows you to configure some options which apply to _all_ the deployments that will be created.

-While the South displays the deployments that will be created, and provides the ability for additional _per-deployment_ configuration.
+The South displays the deployments that will be created, and provides the ability for additional _per-deployment_ configuration.

 ![Create Deployment Page - North and South](octopus-v4-create-deployment-north-south.png "width=500")